Eviction | State of Illinois Office of the Illinois Courts

 - For general information about evictions during this time, visit Illinois Legal Aid Online's Housing issues during the COVID-19 pandemic.

-- Effective September 13, 2021, all residential eviction summons must include a notice about Court-Based Rental Assistance.
-A sample English notice is available here in black and white and color.
-Copies of the sample notice are also available in Spanish, Polish, Mandarin, Arabic, Korean and Tagalog.
+- All residential eviction summons must include a notice about Court-Based Rental Assistance in English and in Spanish.
+Copies of the notice are also available in Polish, Mandarin, Arabic, Korean and Tagalog.
 Check with your local court because they may have additional or different required information (for example, Cook and Winnebago counties).

 - Courts may give parties more time to access rental assistance, legal aid, and mediation and continue any eviction matter for good cause shown.